 Unlike the 830 and 870 with closed case backs, the 880 features an open case back.
 The movement is based on the same Cal.
 905 in the other models, but now with added GMT functionality.
 The movement has a run time of approx 50 hours with a beat frequency of 28,800 bph.
 Average accuracy is claimed at -10/+20s a day.
 But we found the review watch to handily beat this specification.
 We did not measure the rate, but found it in day to day use for the 8 day review loan period to be sufficiently accurate not to be bothered.

 The Cal.
 9054 has antimagnetic properties.
 The Citizen literature claims that it is resistant to maintain accuracy by reducing the effects of magnetic fields produced by smartphones and tablets in our digital society.
 But they do not quote the actual technical specification of the antimagnetic property.
-Added on Sept 21: Citizen wrote and told us that the 880 is a “second-class” antimagnetic watch, which is defined by the Japanese Industrial Standard JIS B7024 and clears the JIS guarantee level of 16,000 A/m.
+Added on Sept 21: Citizen wrote and told us that the 880 is a “Type 2” antimagnetic watch, which is defined by the Japanese Industrial Standard JIS B7024 and clears the JIS guarantee level of 16,000 A/m.
+Type 2 has this higher specification compared to the standard Type 1 which is up to 4,800 A/m.

 Movement finishing is judged through the sapphire glass on the case back, and is finished to a high engineering standard.
 Knowing the Citizen engineering philosophy, we are certain that it will function flawlessly for years to come.
 In terms of decoration, it features little extraneous decoration, but is perhaps better finished than most watches in this price range.
 An appropriate comparison will probably be with the ubiquitous ETA or Sellita movements.
 And in this visual inspection, the Citizen’s finishing comes up as more pleasing to the eye.